-1. A computer-implemented method of handling an electronic message at a recipient user device in a networked environment, the electronic message including a message content and a header information that corresponds to the message content, the recipient user device having access to electronic instructions, the method comprising:
+1. A computer-implemented method of handling an electronic message at a recipient user mobile device in a networked environment, the electronic message including a message content and a header information that corresponds to the message content, the recipient user mobile device having access to electronic instructions, the electronic instructions being stored at the recipient user mobile device and/or at a server, the method comprising:

-providing a plurality of reduced traceability displays via the recipient user device using a display generator that acts upon a display element of the recipient user device to provide the plurality of reduced traceability displays, the display generator including the electronic instructions, the plurality of reduced traceability displays including a first display presenting a header information of an electronic message received at the recipient user device and a second display presenting a message content of the electronic message, the message content of the electronic message, the message content and the header information having been related to each other using a correlation previously assigned to each of the message content and the header information information;
+providing a plurality of reduced traceability displays via the recipient user mobile device using a display generator that acts upon a display element of the recipient user mobile device to provide the plurality of reduced traceability displays, the display generator including the electronic instructions, the plurality of reduced traceability displays including a first display presenting a header 5 information of an electronic message received at the recipient user mobile device and a second display presenting a message content of the electronic message, the message content including a media component, the first display being generated by the display generator such that the first display does not include a display of the media component via the first display such that a single screen capture of both the header information and the media component is prevented, the first and second displays not being displayed to the user at the same time; 15

-receiving a selection by the recipient user via the first display, the selection directed to a portion of a message list corresponding to the header information; and in response to the selection, providing the second display via the recipient user device such that the second display does not include a display of the header information via the second display such that a single screen capture of both the header information and the media component is prevented.
+- receiving a selection by the recipient user via the first display, the selection directed to a portion of a message list corresponding to the header information; and in received to a portion of a directly via - in response to the selection, providing a second display via the recipient user device, the second display displaying 20 the message content including the media component.

-2. A computer-implemented method according to claim 1, 20 wherein the message content including a media component does not include information about a sender of the electronic message that itself provides a traceable identity of the sender.
+2. A computer-implemented method according to claim 1, wherein the message content including a media component does not include information about a sender of the electronic message that itself provides a traceable identity of the sender.
+25